 Al fresco dining in New Orleans is especially pleasant in the fall, with lush patios offering the perfect backdrop for autumnal breezes.
 Pair that with seasonal menus and specialty cocktails, and you’re bound for a picturesque NOLA dining experience.
 Check out our roundup of outdoor dining here.

 The city with the most vibrant costume culture, dare we say, in the world… does Halloween better than anywhere else.
 Costumes and decorations range from hilarious to downright scary, so be sure that you prepare a memorable costume no matter how you choose to celebrate.
 A ghost or haunted history tour is the perfect way to get into the Halloween spirit, and spooky stories abound in tales of New Orleans’ past.
-Check out this year’s newest attractions, including a special family-friendly Halloween pop-up at Mardi Gras World.
-Even simply driving around the city beginning in October, you’re bound to see more than a few houses all dressed up for the occasion.
+Krewe of Boo, New Orleans’ spookiest parade, returns on October 23 just in time for Halloween.
+Haunted houses and other spooky-themed attractions make October the perfect time to visit.